rlfbckr/stptb/eagle/README.md

   5. Ground plate
   6. Routing signals
   7. Vias
+  8. Q&A Time I
+     - The participants can repeat and experiment the learned and ask questions
+     - Share your screen!

 * **15:00 - 16:00** | *Kaffee x Kuchen Break (Bring your own Cake)*

 * **16:00 - 18:00** | *Preparing for Production*

-  8. Testing and Checking ERC + DRC
+  9. Testing and Checking ERC + DRC
-  9. Exporting Gerber Files
+  10. Exporting Gerber Files
-  10. Uploading files to your chinese manufacturer of choice!
+  11. Uploading files to your chinese manufacturer of choice!

 * **18:00** | *EOW*